tlesch/Counterfactual-RL/README.txt

 1. MLE (See folder “Optimisation”)

 The current code models a four-alternative-choice situations and update an agents belief about the value of each alternative according to following formula.
-The choice is modelled following a softmax rule with temperature τ:
+The choice is modelled following a softmax rule with temperature τ :

 Learning Rule: